 2. Central Park

-There are so many places in Central Park that are well-known.
+There are so many places Central Park wedding locations that are well-known.
 Some personal favorites: Bethesda Terrace, Bow Bridge, The Mall, the Conservatory Garden, Ladies’ Pavilion, Cop Cot… there really are numerous locations to suit every party size, not to mention desire for privacy.

 Cost: Free (requires a permit if you have over 20 guests in certain locations)